 - strips of card to tape the notes onto

-- print one letter of their name on each sticky note, then stick it to their card
+- Print one letter of their name on each sticky note, then stick it to their card

-- add one of the second color sticky note
+- Add one of the second color sticky notes

-- count how many letters and record the number on the second color sticky note
+- Record the number on the second color sticky note

 - add their name card to the chart paper

-Secure the sticky notes to the cards so they can be rearranged for other activities without the notes dropping off.
+- You may want to secure the sticky notes to the cards with tape, so they can be rearranged for other activities without the notes dropping off.